 Here are some quick facts about RingCentral to get you started:

-- RingCentral offers no hardware options but is compatible with phones from Poly, Cisco, Yealink, and Unify.
+- Desk phone compatibility: RingCentral offers no hardware options but is compatible with phones from Poly, Cisco, Yealink, and Unify.

-- RingCentral is very scalable, offering team infrastructure features like task management and analytics on its more expensive plans.
+- Scalability: RingCentral is very scalable, offering training features like call monitoring, call barge, and call whisper.

-- RingCentral is also equipped with one of the best video conferencing platforms in our research.
+- Video meetings: RingCentral is also equipped with one of the best video conferencing platforms in our research.

 Who is RingCentral best for?